InfOmics/MDR-RA-Opal-DataSHIELD-documentation/README.md

     IP_DOMAIN=my.domain.com  # replace default value IP_DOMAIN=myDomainAddress
     ```

+- Locate the section defining the file names of certificates and replace the placeholder with the desired file names.
+For example:
+    ```yaml
+    CERT_FILE=fullchain.pem  # replace default value
+    KEY_FILE=privkey.pem     # replace default value
+    ```

-Refer to Section 3 of the [advanced documentation](docs/AdvancedTopics.md) for detailed instructions on editing the docker-compose.yaml file.
+Refer to Section 3 of the [advanced documentation](docs/AdvancedTopics.md) for detailed instructions on editing the docker-compose.yml file.

 3. **Verify configuration**